Women pillars of India's growth, says PM; Oppn, activists question him on ground realities | Politics

 He said citizens are proud of the strength of the Indian women such as Rani Laxmibai, Jhalkari Bai, Rani Chennamma, and Begum Hazrat Mahal.
 Indian women symbolise sacrifice and struggle, Modi added.

-Women rights activists, however, were less than impressed with the eulogy, and questioned Modi on the actual implementation of schemes for women on the ground.
+Women rights activists, however, were less than impressed with the eulogy and said a lot was lacking in the actual implementation of schemes for women on the ground.

-Akancha Srivastava, social activist and the founder of Akancha Srivastava Foundation, a non-profit organisation that works towards cyber safety knowledge, said the first and foremost issue is women safety and education.
-She asked where are the practical safety measures which were to be implemented with the Nirbhaya fund.
+Akancha Srivastava - social activist and founder of Akancha Srivastava Foundation, a non-profit organisation that works towards cyber safety knowledge- said the first and foremost issue is women's safety and education.

+She asked, ''Where are the practical safety measures that were to be implemented with the Nirbhaya Fund''.

-All India Progressive Women's Association member Kavita Krishnan pointed out that in the last budget, the gender budget decreased from 0.71 per cent of the GDP of the revised estimates for 2021-22 to 0.66 per cent in the budgetary estimates of 2022-2023.
+All India Progressive Women's Association member Kavita Krishnan pointed out that the gender budget decreased from 0.71 per cent of the GDP of the revised estimates for 2021-22 to 0.66 per cent in the budgetary estimates for 2022-2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)